-- 69) On the Locus of Control Scale discussed in the Skill Assessment portion of your text, Morgan scored below the mean and George scored above the mean.
+- 70) On the Locus of Control Scale, Morgan scored a 6 and George scored a 15.
 How could these results be interpreted? - A) Both Morgan and George have an internal locus of control. - B) Both Morgan and George have an external locus of control. - C) Morgan has an internal locus of control and George has an external locus of control. - D) Morgan has an external locus of control and George has an internal locus of control.

 Explanation: A) Incorrect.
-George's score is too high to indicate an internal locus of control.
+George's 15 is much too high to indicate an internal locus of control.

 - B) Incorrect.
-Morgan's score is too low to indicate an external locus of control. - C) Correct.
-Any score above the mean indicates an external locus of control, while a score below the mean indicates an internal locus of control. - D) Incorrect.
+Morgan's 6 is much too low to indicate an external locus of control. - C) Correct.
+Any score above 7 or so indicates an external locus of control, while a score below 7 indicates an internal locus of control. - D) Incorrect.
 Higher scores indicate a shift toward more external locus of control.
 This answer choice incorrectly flips George and Morgan.